chenxy1996/NotesOfStudy/javaScript/ECMASCRIPT6/09-Classes.md

 }
 ```

 In this example, the `Symbol.species` well-known symbol is used to assign a static accessor property to `MyClass`.
 Note that there's only a getter without a setter, because changing the species of a class isn't possible.
-Any call to `this.constructor[Symbol.species]` returns `MyClass`.
-The `clone()` method uses that definition to return a new instance rather than directly using `MyClass`, which allows derived classes to override that value.
-For example:
+Any call to `this.constructor[Symbol.species]` returns `MyClass`. <u>The `clone()` method uses that definition to return a new instance rather than directly using `MyClass`, which allows derived classes to override that value.</u> For example:

 ```js
 class MyClass {